-(a) The City of Chicago, from any legally available funds appropriated by the City Council of the City of Chicago, including but not limited to the City of Chicago's allocable share of legally available Net Revenues of the Land Support Area (as defined in the O'Hare Use Agreement), shall pay 1.200.000 to the City of Gary for the cost of the Capital Projects at Gary Regional Airport that are described in Exhibit B to this Compact, which Capital Projects are needed to enable Gary Regional Airport to function as a reliever airport for the Chicago Airports.
+- (a) The City of Chicago, from any legally available funds appropriated by the City Council of the City of Chicago, including but not limited to the City of Chicago's allocable share of legally available Net Revenues of the Land Support Area (as defined in the O'Hare Use Agreement), shall pay \$1,200,000 to the City of Gary for the cost of the Capital Projects at Gary Regional Airport that are described in Exhibit B to this Compact, which Capital Projects are needed to enable Gary Regional Airport to function as a reliever airport for the Chicago Airports.
 Payment of this amount by the City of Chicago to the City of Gary shall be processed immediately following the Effective Date of the Compact.
-The amount paid to the City of Gary pursuant to this subsection (a) is intended to facilitate the coordinated development of the Gary Regional Airport with the development of the Chicago Airports, and is consistent with the findings set forth in Section 5-10.

-(b) Within 180 days following the Effective Date, the City of Chicago shall file a passenger facility charge application with the FAA requesting authorization to use a portion of the passenger facility charges collected by the City of Chicago at the Chicago Airports for purposes of financing any or all of the Capital Projects described in Exhibit B to this Compact, and annually for eligible passenger facility charge projects as may from time to time in the future become part of Gary Regional Airport's Capital Plan as approved by the Board, which Capital Projects are compatible with Gary Regional Airport's function as a reliever airport for the Chicago Airports.
+The amount paid to the City of Gary pursuant to this subsection (a) is intended to facilitate the coordinated development of the Gary Regional Airport with the development of the Chicago Airports, and is consistent with the findings set forth in Section 5-10. - (b) Within 180 days following the Effective Date, the City of Chicago shall file a passenger facility charge application with the FAA requesting authorization to use a portion of the passenger facility charges collected by the City of Chicago at the Chicago Airports for purposes of financing any or all of the Capital Projects described in Exhibit B to this Compact, and annually for eligible passenger facility charge projects as may from time to time in the future become part of Gary Regional Airport's Capital Plan as approved by the Board, which Capital Projects are compatible with Gary Regional Airport's function as a reliever airport for the Chicago Airports.
 Following receipt of all necessary approvals from the FAA, the City of Chicago shall have the exclusive power to direct the planning, design, construction, financing and implementation of any such Capital Projects to be financed with passenger facility charges remitted to the City of Chicago in such fiscal year.
-Subject torFAA approval the amount of passenger facility charges used by the City of Chicago for Capital Projects at the Gary Regional Airport in any fiscal year pursuant to this subsection (b) shall not exceed one land, one half percent of the Apprearce passenger facility charges collected by the City of Chicago at the Chicago Ampens (Dhe City of Chicago shall have all necessary powers to satisfy the passenger facility charge assurances made to the FAA in connection with any such applications.
+Subject to FAA approval the amount of passenger/facility/charges/used/by/the:Gity/of-Chicago/for/Capital/Projects/at-the-Gary-Regional/Airport-in-any/thscal-syear pursuant-to-this subsection (pashall/not/exceed/one/and/one/half-percent-of-the/graceate) passenger/facility/charges/collected/by/the/City/of/Chicago/austhe/ facility charge assurances made to the FAA in connection with any such applications.
 The City of Gary and the Gary Regional Airport Authority shall enter into all agreements and assurances and take all other actions that may be necessary to obtain and maintain FAA approval for the use of passenger facility charges as contemplated in this subsection (b).

-• (c) The City of Chicago, through its Department of Aviation, shall provide assistance to the Authority in developing a coordinated and complementary marketing plan for the Existing Airports.
-In particular, the City of Chicago agrees to cooperate with the City of Gary in implementing a development plan for Gary Regional Airport that is described in Exhibit C. Nothing in this Compact shall preclude or prejudice in any way the development of passenger service at Gary Regional Airport.

-(d) To the extent permitted by law, the City of Chicago shall afford the City of Gary and the Gary Regional Airport Authority a right of first refusal to purchase used or obsolete equipment utilized at the Chicago Airports.

-(e) The Signatories recognize that the City of Gary has established an Airport Development Zone ("ADZ") under Indiana law, and the Authority shall in every way consistent with this Compact facilitate the growth and development of the ADZ, recognizing the ADZ opportunities and incentives.
+- to the Authority in developing a coordinated and complementary marketing plan for the Existing Airports.
+In particular, the City of Chicago agrees to cooperate with the City of Gary in implementing a development plan for Gary Regional Airport that is described in Exhibit C. Nothing in this Compact shall preclude or prejudice in any way the development of passenger service at Gary Regional Airport. - (d) To the extent permitted by law, the City of Chicago shall afford the City of Gary and the Gary Regional Airport Authority a right of first refusal to purchase used or obsolete equipment utilized at the Chicago Airports. - (e) The Signatories recognize that the City of Gary has established an Airport Development Zone ("ADZ") under Indiana law, and the Authority shall in every way consistent with this Compact facilitate the growth and development of the ADZ, recognizing the ADZ opportunities and incentives.